sf-wdi-19-20/modules/w2_d2_1_underscore_templating/README.md

 1. Add the Underscore CDN to your To Do app.
 Make sure to require it before your custom script.

 2. Create an underscore template below your custom script.
-Make sure to give it an id.
+Remember to give it an id.
 Think about the data you will be displaying related to each to do item.
 That data will determine your template's parameters (inside the `<%= %>` tags).

-3. Set up a container in your HTML where you will eventually append the data from your template.
+3. Set up a "list" element in your HTML where you will eventually append the data from your template.
 A `<div>` or a `<ul>` is a good choice.
-Make sure to give it an id.
+Remember to give it an id.

 ## Challenges, Part 2

 1. Compile your template, using jQuery to select it by its id.

 2. Set up test data in your custom script file.
-This should be an array of objects.
+This should be an array of objects, where the keys match your template's paraeters.

 ## Challenges, Part 3

-1. Iterate through your test data, creating a new DOM element for each object in the array and appending that new element to the container you set up in part 1 of the challenges.
+1. Iterate through your test data, creating a new HTML element for each object in the array and appending it to the "list" element you set up in part 1 of the challenges.

-2. Open your `index.html` file in the broser to see if your test data displayed on the page.
+2. Open your `index.html` in the browser to see if your test data displays on the page.
 If not, check the JS console to see what errors you're getting.

-3. Once you've successfully displayed your test data on the page, refactor your new to do form to use the template when adding new tasks.
+3. Once you've successfully displayed your test data on the page, refactor your new To Do form to use the template when adding new tasks.

 ## Stretch Challenges

 1. When a new task is created, make sure you are pushing it into the array of "test" data you set up in part 2 of the challenges to keep your model updated with your view.

-2. Implement a delete functionality to remove tasks from your to do list.
+2. Implement a delete functionality to remove tasks from your To Do list.
 Think about the places you'll need to make updates (**Hint:** Model and View).

 ## Docs & Reading